I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 Do you know what comes with reduced workdays?
 Yeah, that’s right… reduced taxes.

-Where I live my 5th workday/week is taxed at 37% while the 3rd and 4th are taxed at only 29%?
-(Once I work out my income tax rates).
-Well, it’s true…
+Where I live, and with my income, my 5th workday/week is effectively taxed at 37% while the 3rd and 4th are taxed at only 29%.

 Common traits of the best part-time jobs

 There is a common thread to jobs that are good for being part-time and I’m a big fan of distilling things down to the driving forces.

 If you have extreme leverage at a workplace they will allow you to be pretty flexible with your hours.
 This is the method I’ve used twice to make my life more agreeable.

 If you are in a union (like a teacher) or a profession with standardized education (also like teachers) then you’re also in good shape to work part-time too even though you have zero leverage (since there are usually rules for part-time work).